Souvic/Souvic.github.io/index.md

 ## Awards and Achievements
 * **TCS Research Fellowship _2019_**<br>
-TCS Research Fellowship Program for Computer Science Research
+Tata Consultancy Services (TCS) has Awarded Fellowship for research on "Ethics in AI"
 * **Finalist at Qualcomm Innovation Fellowship _2018_**<br>
 One of the finalists of QInF-India 2018
 * **TNT-LatentView Winner _2015_**<br>